ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 <a id="package-structure-extensions-toolbox-items-element_size" name="package-structure-extensions-toolbox-items-element_size"></a>
 **element_size `object`**

 Describes the initial size of the element when created on the report.
-Please read the chapter [element size](#element-size) for further information.
+Please read the chapter '[element size](#element-size)' for further information.

 <a id="markdown-element-size" name="element-size"></a>
 ###### Element Size